 Indicates a condition of accumulation of nutrients within a given environment.

-Specifically, an over-abundance of nitrates and phosphates in an aquatic environment, which causes the proliferation of microscopic algae and, in turn, increased bacterial activity; the consequent lowering of oxygen in surface waters and in the soil causes a degradation of the environment which has become asphyxiated and, in the long term, results in the death of fish.
-The method for characterizing the impacts of eutrophication is based on that of the Leiden Environmental Sciences Centre, NL (CML), which uses kg of PO4 as an impact indicator (NP, Nutrification Potential).
+Specifically, an over-abundance of nitrates and phosphates in an aquatic environment. which causes the proliferation of microscopic algae and, in turn, increased bacterial activity; the consequent lowering of oxygen in surface waters and in the soil causes a degradation of the environment which has become asphyxiated and, in the long term, results in the death of fish.
+The results report three indicators of potential eutrophication: terrestrial, marine and freshwater.